 Many years ago, when I was a brand-new store manager, my boss asked me to attend a special meeting in her place.
 In that meeting, the group was asked a question about a new product and I thought “I have the right answer, I know!”, but I didn’t say anything.
 Many of my superiors in the room offered their answers, but none of them were what the trainer was looking for.
 I never spoke up.
 And when the trainer announced what he was looking for, it turns out I had the right answer all along – and I was the only one.
 What a missed opportunity!

 I thought because I was the youngest and the newest in the room, that it couldn’t have been right.
 I wish I had tried.
 I regret now that I didn’t try back then.
 But I learned an important lesson that day.
-I was too worried about failure to try and that was the wrong perspective.
+I was too worried about failure, so I didn’t try – and that was the wrong perspective.
 I needed to trust my ideas, trust my decisions and trust my confident voice.

 Have you ever been in this situation?
-Learn from my mistakes – Think like a risk-taker and regret it if you don’t try and put yourself out there.
+Learn from my mistakes – Think like a risk-taker.
+You’ll regret it if you don’t try and put yourself out there.

 Thinking and acting like a risk-taker is more important than many of us realize.
 It’s the path to confidence and change.
-Both are essential for you, for me and to develop in others.
 Think like a risk-taker until you know you’re a risk-taker.
-Then I challenge you to build this skill in others around you too.
+Then I challenge you to build this skill in others around you, too.
 We’ll all be better for it.